 - Award-Bait Song: "The Closing of the Year", written by Hans Zimmer and Trevor Horn, performed by Wendy & Lisa (with guest vocals by Seal).

 - Axe-Crazy: The General has his moments, such as using a pistol to kill a fly in his office.
 And continuing once it lands on his foot.

-Batman Gambit: Not once, but twice, and by Kenneth, who's in the film for all of five minutes.
+- Batman Gambit: Not once, but twice — and by Kenneth, who's in the film for all of five minutes.

-It's also revealed later that he hand-picked Gwen as a new hire the day before he died, figuring correctly that she and Leslie would be perfect for each other.Leslie: You met my dad?
+- It's also revealed later that he hand-picked Gwen as a new hire the day before he died, figuring correctly that she and Leslie would be perfect for each other.Leslie: You met my dad?